forrestxu123/Android-Framework-System-Design/quality/crash.md

     }
 ```
 When mainHandler.post is called, the original loop within Looper.loop() source code in [Looper.java](https://cs.android.com/android/platform/superproject/main/+/main:frameworks/base/core/java/android/os/Looper.java;drc=2c73f5abdf31943e12c68e75f8148c10d2abbf6a;l=160?q=Looper.JAVA&ss=android) becomes the outer loop.
 All code outside this loop is never executed since it contains an infinite inner loop.
 The code within this inner loop becomes accessible for use.
 Therefore, we can conditionally handle it based on specific conditions.
 Using this way, We can resolve many uncaught exception crash.

+the provided solution may prevent immediate crashes and allow for custom exception handling, it comes with potential risks and should be tested and used carefully, considering the specific requirements and context of the application.